jhbell/jhbell.github.io/_drafts/cmake-what-you-need-to-know.md

 # Closing Remarks

-As you can see, there is a lot to learn about CMake.
+As you can see, there is a lot to learn about the fundamentals of CMake.
+CMake is growing in popularity and is even the basis for [JetBrains' CLion IDE][clion].
 Similar to using an IDE, the more you let the software do, the less you know about what is actually going on.
-If you want a platform independent build process, look no further, this is about as simple as you can get.
-CMake is growing in popularity and is even the basis for JetBrains' [CLion][clion] IDE.
+That being said, if you want a platform independent build process, look no further.
+This is about as simple as you can get beyond clicking a green play button in an IDE.
 If you already have a ton of Makefiles that do exactly what you want, however, maybe switching your entire project over to CMake isn't necessary.

-In some future posts, I will go over creating more elaborate project setups with CMake where we will begin to see some of the features that makes CMake much easier to use than Makefiles.
-As we have already seen, we can use CMake to generate a fully equipped Makefile with just four commands.
-The future posts will go into more complex directory structures, including libraries, and testing with GoogleTest.
+In some future posts, I will go over creating more elaborate project setups with CMake where we will begin to see some of the features that make CMake much easier to use than Makefiles.
+As we have already seen, we can use CMake to generate a fully equipped Makefile *with just four commands*.
+The future posts will go into more complex directory structures, how to include libraries, and testing with GoogleTest.
 Until then, happy hacking!